Narayana108/vedic_knowledge/Yuga_Dharma.md

 # Yuga Dharma - Japa

-All the yogas are interlinked, and by performing one yoga one indirectly performs other yoga's.
+All the yogas are interlinked and inseparable, as by performing one yoga one or more yoga may be perfomed directly or indirectly.
 And when ones reaches the higher stages of yoga, it all turns into bhakti, as one who knows Krishna(God) knows everything.
 And the only way to know and understand Krishna in full is through bhakti.

 *The Supreme Lord said: Now listen, O Arjun, how, with the mind attached exclusively to me, and surrendering to me through the practice of bhakti yog, you can know me completely, free from doubt.
 I shall now reveal unto you fully this knowledge and wisdom, knowing which nothing else remains to be known in this world.
-Amongst thousands of persons, hardly one strives for perfection; and amongst those who have achieved perfection, hardly one knows me in truth.* - Bhagavad Gita 7.3
+Amongst thousands of persons, hardly one strives for perfection; and amongst those who have achieved perfection, hardly one knows me in truth.* - Bhagavad Gita 7.1 - 7.3

+*Only by loving devotion to me does one come to know who I am in truth.
+Then, having come to know me, my devotee enters into full consciousness of me.* - Bhagavad Gita 18.55

+It also good to note that we have different samskars therefor different attraction to different yoga's and ishta's, if we are progressing well under the guidance of a bonafide guru, we should stick to their process as there are many different ways of realization the absolute truth.

-It is clearly stated in the Vedic Literature that Bhakti/Japa Yoga is the most effective and recommend process for self and God realization in  Kali Yuga, thats why japa is very well known as the Yuga Dharma.
+But it is clearly stated in the Vedic Literature that Bhakti/Japa Yoga is the most effective and recommend process for self and God realization in  Kali Yuga, thats why japa is very well known as the Yuga Dharma.
+Here are some quotes to prove this statement.

 # Sastra:

-- **Vishnu Purana**

-*The fruit of penance, of continence, of silent prayer, and the like, practised in the Krita age for ten years, in the Treta for one year, in the Dwápara for a month, is obtained in the Kali age in a day and night: therefore did I exclaim "Excellent, excellent, is the Kali age!"
-That reward which a man obtains in the Krita by abstract meditation, in the Treta by sacrifice, in the Dwápara by adoration, he receives in the Kali by merely reciting the name of Keshava.*

-- **Srimad Bhagavatam**

-*People in Satya-yuga are peaceful, nonenvious, friendly to every creature and steady in all situations.
-They worship the Supreme Personality by austere meditation and by internal and external sense control....
-In Tretā-yuga, those members of human society who are fixed in religiosity and are sincerely interested in achieving the Absolute Truth worship Lord Hari, who contains within Himself all the demigods.
-The Lord is worshiped by the rituals of sacrifice taught in the three Vedas....
-In Dvāpara-yuga men who desire to know the Supreme Personality of Godhead, who is the supreme enjoyer, worship Him in the mood of honoring a great king, following the prescriptions of both the Vedas and tantras....
-Those who are actually advanced in knowledge are able to appreciate the essential value of this Age of Kali.
-Such enlightened persons worship Kali-yuga because in this fallen age all perfection of life can easily be achieved by the performance of saṅkīrtana [chanting together]*.

-- **Srimad Bhagavatam**

-*In the Kali-yuga, objects, places and even individual personalities are all polluted.
-The almighty Personality of Godhead, however, can remove all such contamination from the life of one who fixes the Lord within his mind.
-If a person hears about, glorifies, meditates upon, worships or simply offers great respect to the Supreme Lord, who is situated within the heart, the Lord will remove from his mind the contamination accumulated during many thousands of lifetimes....
-Whatever result was obtained in Satya-yuga by meditating on Viṣṇu, in Tretā-yuga by performing sacrifices, and in Dvāpara-yuga by serving the Lord’s lotus feet can be obtained in Kali-yuga simply by chanting [Hari].*

 - **Kali Santrana Upanishad.** (The upanisad which helps you to clear all obstacles in Kali Yuga)